What Is Equine Assisted Learning?

 Integrate and establish yourself in wholeness-physically, emotionally and spiritually

-Teach you how to live your life and be in relationship fully in each present moment, one day at a time
+Learn how to live your life and be in relationship fully in each present moment, one day at a time

 What can a horse give you that a human can't?

-A horse's feedback is honest and instant
+A horse's feedback is honest and instant with no judgement